 The Council has a policy of capitalising interest borrowing costs for the construction and development of assets where the total cost of the non-current asset exceeds £3m.
 The specific policy is determined on page 33.
-No circumstances arose in the year where this policy was applied.
+No interest was capitalised in the year 2016/17.